 6.6.
 If you receive a refund directly from a merchant for any goods purchased or services obtained from such merchant on your account, you will remain liable for any fees and costs that we are entitled to charge or have charged to your account in terms of this agreement.

-7.1 For your protection you may include customer protection insurance to cover your debt to us in terms of this agreement.
-The customer protection insurance product offered by us (and underwritten by the insurance company, Guardrisk Insurance Company Limited) covers the following:
+7.1 For your protection your credit facility must include customer protection insurance.
+The customer protection insurance product offered by us is underwritten by the insurance company, Guardrisk Insurance Company Limited for accounts opened before 1 October 2020 and by Guardrisk Life Limited for accounts opened on or after 1 October 2020; and covers the following:

 7.1.1 death cover or permanent disability (which covers your full outstanding balance); or

 7.1.2 temporary disability (covers up to 12 months’ instalments); or

 7.1.3 loss of income (which covers up to 12 months’ instalments).